mattrussell2/cuda_raytracer/README.md

 \
 Feel free to build yourself (make sure to build fltk for x64), or simply run the executable.\
 \
-When running, simply type a name of any of the xml files listed [i.e. "cones.xml"].\
-\
-Once the image has loaded, you can 'fly' around the scene with wasd keys - the image will reload in near-realtime.\
+Once an image has loaded, you can 'fly' around the scene with wasd keys - the image will reload in near-realtime.\
 \
 Default recursion depth is 50.\
 \